smartqueue123-png/smart_queue/README.md

 - Finds the current crowd % vague (doesn’t show stall-specific data)

-- Gets annoyed when she has to manually check multiple stalls
+- Gets annoyed when she has to physically check multiple stalls when she can do it online

 - Often arrives at food courts just after they get crowded

-- Wishes the app could notify her when her favourite stall is less busy
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________